Public health nurse

 As a public health nurse there are many opportunities to develop skills to work in a variety of areas.
 Some public health nurses choose to follow an academic career pathway, working in higher education or research, whereas others may decide to take up senior practitioner or managerial roles.
 See our training and development page for more information.

-In England, the main employers of public health nurses are local authorities, Public Health England and the NHS.
+In England, the main employers of public health nurses are local authorities, the Office for Health Improvement and Disparities and the NHS.
 A public health workforce report (2014) estimated that there were between 350 and 750 public health nurses in England.
-As of June 2014, approximately 340 nurses were employed by Public Health England.
+As of June 2014, approximately 340 nurses were employed by Public Health England (the organisation replaced by the Office for Health Improvement and Disparities).
 At least 200 nurses specialise in TB nursing, mostly in the NHS.
 Just over 200 nurses across the UK are registered as family health or general public health nurses.

 The main employers of public health nurses in Scotland are local NHS Health Boards and NHS National Services Scotland (primarily within Health Protection Scotland).
 A report on the public health workforce in Scotland (2015) estimated that there were 640 (570 full-time equivalent) public health nurses working in the NHS in Scotland, of which about 550 (490 fte) were at Agenda for Change Band 5 or higher.